memfrag/interesting-package-collections/README.md

-# swift-package-collections
+# Interesting Package Collections

-Swift package collections that are interesting to me
+Swift package collections that are interesting to me.